TedMcManus/Grid_Synth/README.md

 [p5 documentation](https://p5js.org/reference/#/p5.Reverb) as to how their reverb works.
 Finally, the audio is piped out to the computer, and the operating system takes care of sending the audio to the listener.

+## CONTRIBUTIONS
+Pull requests are welcome, but please open an issue first so I can learn what you would like to edit.

 <!--
 ## Installation